-By placing the right people in the right position, MoDOT can better serve its customers and help fulfill its responsibilities to taxpayers.
+By placing the right people in the right positions, MoDOT can better serve its customers and help fulfill its responsibilities to taxpayers.

-The number of minority employees increased about 1.2 percent (511 to 517) from first quarter fiscal year 2018 to first quarter FY 2019.
+The number of minority employees decreased about 1 percent from third quarter fiscal year 2018 to third quarter FY 2019 (518 to 513).

-The number of women employees decreased slightly by .9 percent from first quarter FY 2018 to first quarter FY 2019 (918 to 910).
+The number of women employees decreased about 1.2 percent from third quarter FY 2018 to third quarter FY 2019 (919 to 908).

-Total full-time employment between first quarter FY 2018 and first quarter FY 2019 increased from 5,047 to 5,079 employees.
+Total full-time employment between third quarter FY 2018 and third quarter FY 2019 increased from 5,101 to 5,140 employees.

 Recently, MoDOT has developed new relationships with organizations and universities that are geared toward minorities and women.
-MoDOT has expanded its partnership with Lincoln University to include employment preparedness training opportunities and increased presence in disciplinespecific classrooms.
+MoDOT has expanded its partnership with Lincoln University to include employment preparedness training opportunities and increased presence in discipline specific classrooms.
+New retention efforts have been put in place including new employee resource groups and diversity trainings.
 These good-faith efforts aid in increasing an applicant pool of qualified minorities and women, which ultimately helps narrow the gap between actual employment and target employment of minorities and women.